BrisaNascimento/globo_recommendation_fiap/README.md

     8. Execute task db_up (this will run the docker-compose)
     9. The final result must be a container with DB, PGADMIN and the ML api

+NOTE: the project documentation is being created with mkdocs so will be in a different link